LLNL/camp/docs/sphinx/user_guide/using_camp.rst

 to find isolated code examples that show Camp's capability.
 Instead, this page shows several real application examples of how Camp is being used currently.

+More information about Camp the ``Resource`` and ``EventProxy`` can be found on the :ref:`resources-label` page.

+There are additional, more basic examples of other Camp features on the :ref:`features-label` pages.

 Camp Used in Umpire
 ===================